MorenoLand/GScript.gserver-go/README.md

 ## About

-GServer-Go is a complete Go implementation of the Graal Online game server protocol, rewritten from C++ for simplicity and maintainability.
-It maintains full binary protocol compatibility with existing Graal clients (v1-v5) while providing a clean, minimal codebase.
+GServer-Go is a Go implementation of the classic GS2 game server protocol, rewritten from C++ for simplicity and maintainability.
+It keeps binary protocol compatibility with legacy and newer clients while providing a clean, minimal codebase.

 **Key Features:**
 - Minimalist architecture (8 files, ~10,000 lines vs 43 C++ files)